Magic radius of AA bilayer graphene quantum dot: Numerical results

 where the parameters $\delta R$ and $\overline{V}$ are chosen to be $\delta R = 10 a_0$ and $\overline{V} = 5$\,eV.

 The spectra for dots with ``soft'' edges are plotted in Fig.~\ref{fig::spec_numer_main}\,(b).
 We see similar trends as in our analytical model [compare Fig.~\ref{fig::spec_numer_main}(b) and Fig.~\ref{fig::spectrum}]: one can discern layer-symmetric (layer-antisymmetric) states, whose energy increases (decreases) when $R$ grows.
 Moreover, the spectrum demonstrates double degeneracy, similar to the degeneracy in our analytical model.
 The magic radii sequence can be easily obtained from the results shown in Fig.~\ref{fig::spec_numer_main}(b).
-For ``sharp'' termination, the diffusive scattering makes the spectrum irregular, see Fig.~\ref{fig::spec_numer_main}(a).
-In this case, the (near) coincidence of the layer-symmetric and layer-antisymmetric eigenenergies for certain values of $R$ indicate that this $R$ is a magic radius for a specific doping value.
+The first four magic radii are shown in Table~\ref{tab::radii}.